sarmory/ADFWave/README.md

 I recently came across a problem that didn't seem to have a nice fit into an existing standard approach.
 Though, it's one of the types of tasks that I would have thought was fairly common in ETL / ELT scenarios.

-In ADF (Azure Data Factory) it is possible to dynamically copy tables from one place to another, typically using some kind of control table.
+In ADF (Azure Data Factory) it is possible to dynamically copy tables from one place to another, typically using some kind of control table and a Parameterised Dataset.
 However this assumes that each table can be considered as complete and ready to go.

 What if the process contains a number of dependencies, you would likely see this in the transformation stage.
 What if you've got a few hundred copy/sql tasks that have dependencies on other copy/sql tasks being complete.